 At Draper Aden Associates, we take pride in the work we do and in the people chosen to perform the work.
 Beautiful stories and interesting facts often emerge when carrying out our work.
 What we are able to capture is, oftentimes, too educational, inspiring and visually appealing to not share with our staff and our followers.
+Keep reading to learn more about a recent slope stability study DAA developed for a client.

 Recently, a DAA client purchased some land containing an abandoned quarry.
 Because the quarry had been cut into the side of a mountain (Figure 1), the rim of the quarry had the potential for a beautiful view of the adjacent valley (Figure 2).
 The owners wanted to build three cabins on the rim of the quarry, with a conceptualization to have part of the structures extending over the rim of the quarry as in the concept drawing in Figure 3.
 However, the building inspector would not issue a building permit for such a structure because the code required the building to be 130 feet back from the rim.
 Discussions with the building inspector suggested that a waiver to the code might be issued if a geotechnical study would demonstrate that building closer to the rim could be accomplished safely.